HL7/ebm/input/pagecontent/index.md

 Adjustments were made to match the current (build) version of FHIR R6 as needed by adding or removing extensions upon FHIR version 6.0.0-ballot3.

+The following terminologies were moved from an external draft code system to be defined in EBMonFHIR IG based artifacts:  EBMonFHIRProfileNameCodeSystem and SearchStrategyCharacteristicCodeSystem.

 Extensions added include CompositionExtendedContactDetail, GuidelineRegistration, PublicationDate, RelatesToClassifier, and ResearchStudyIsLowInterventionTrial.

 For Profiles of ArtifactAssessment: